Jonah Fabisch

-Jonah Reinhard Fabisch (born 13 August 2001) is a professional footballer who plays as a midfielder for 3.
-Liga club Erzgebirge Aue.
+Jonah Reinhard Fabisch (born 13 August 2001) is a professional footballer who plays as a midfielder for South African Premiership club Lamontville Golden Arrows.
 Born in Kenya, he plays for the Zimbabwe national team.

 Club career

 Fabisch joined youth academy of Hamburger SV in 2012.
 He made his debut for club's reserve team on 6 September 2020 in a 1–1 draw against Lüneburger SK Hansa.

 In June 2023, Fabisch joined 1.
 FC Magdeburg.
 On 26 June 2024, Erzgebirge Aue announced the signing of Fabisch on a two-year contract until June 2026.
+In August 2026, he joined South African club Lamontville Golden Arrows.

 International career

-Fabisch is eligible to represent Kenya, Germany and Zimbabwe at international level.
-He has played for DFB's under-17 and under-19 perspektivteams in 2018 and 2019.
+Fabisch was eligible to represent both Germany and Zimbabwe at the international level.
+He has played for under-17 and under-19 perspektivteams of DFB in 2018 and 2019.

-In August 2021, Fabisch was named in Zimbabwe squad for World Cup qualifying matches against South Africa and Ethiopia.
+In August 2021, Fabisch received his first call-up to the Zimbabwe national team.
 He made his international debut on 14 November 2021 in a 1–1 draw against Ethiopia.
+On 11 December 2025, Fabisch was called up to the Zimbabwe squad for the 2025 Africa Cup of Nations.